ConstantinT/Lantern/README.md

 # Lantern

+This repo is not maintained anymore.
+Moved to [SharpAzToken](https://github.com/HackmichNet/SharpAzToken).

 Lantern is a small tool I created to learn about Azure authentication, tokens and C#.
 Maybe It helps you to learn, too.
 The code for authentication, is mainly adapted from [auth.py](https://github.com/dirkjanm/ROADtools/blob/master/roadlib/roadtools/roadlib/auth.py) of [roadtools](https://github.com/dirkjanm/ROADtools) from [Dirk-Jan](https://twitter.com/_dirkjan) and ported to c#.
 All credits for the authentication part goes to him.

 How Azure PRT works is mainly described in these two articles: